santiagomontanaro/index-portfolio/README.md

 - The 'Projects' folder contains projects I've worked on.
 - The text file 'Resume' contains my C.V. if you're interested.
 - Finally, there are the links of interest that will direct you to my respective contact links and socials.

+This is a WIP (Work In Progress) and over the time I will add more links and projects!

 ### Imagenes de demostración / Demo images